Notgnoshi/website/README.md

 # WWW

-Top level repository for [agill.xyz](https://agill.xyz) and all subdomains.
+Top level repository for [agill.xyz](https://agill.xyz) and all subdomains, as well as any shared content and Nginx configuration.

 ---